an-schneider/heart_rate_databases_introduction/README.md

 # Heart Rate Database Info
 ## About this software
-This program utilize Flask and MongoDB to create a database to which a patient's heart rate measurements can be added and stored.
+This program utilizes Flask and MongoDB to create a database to which a patient's heart rate measurements can be added and stored.
 The heart rate readings, as well as the times at which they were added can then be retrieved.
 A patient's total average heart rate as well as the average heart rate since a specified time can also be retrieved.
 The program will also return whether or not the patient's average heart rate would be considered tachycardic for their age.
 If a heart rate reading is added for a user not already in the database, a new user will be created.

 ## Set-Up Instructions
 First, begin running your mongodb database, which can be done with the following command: